LinerSu/nyu-pl-sum19-rec/Class 09/README.md

 ```
 Q: Draw the vtable for class `CLASSA`.

-Q: In above method calls, Which method call uses vtable?
+Q: In above statements, Which method's call uses vtable?

 ## Generic Programming
 - Def. a model that allows algorithms pass data type as a parameter when needed for specific types provided.